mmbarness/rusty-hooks/Readme.md

 Every watch path provided in the json will be picked up by rusty-hooks, unless `enabled` is false, of course.

 Tell rusty-hooks where to find the folder by passing it to the cli, like `--script-config /home/<username>/scripts/`.
 The config file and the scripts need to be in the same folder.
-You can also pass a debug level like so: --log_level debug|info|error.
+You can also pass a debug level like so: `--log-level debug`.
 The log level defaults to error.

 The event triggers rely on the [notify](https://docs.rs/crate/notify/latest) crate's EventKind structs, and at this point rusty-hooks cannot parse EventKind subcategories e.g. Modify(Name(To)).
 If you provide an event trigger of Modify, every kind of Modify event will match.